stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 $ awk -F"\t" '$1=="chr1" && $3=="gene" && $4 < 1100' genes.gff

 ```
-- If we do not specify a column, awk will match the entire line as it assumes it is searching $0.
+- If we do not specify a column, *awk* will match the entire line as it assumes it is searching $0.

 ```bash
 # Note that -F"\t" can be omitted here.
 As we're searching the whole line, the column delimiter is not relevant.
 $ awk '/repeat/' genes.gff

 ```
-- Similarly to grep, via its -v option, awk can invert its match.
-In this case, we use the !~ operator to represent “does not match”.
+- Similarly to *grep*, via its -v option, *awk* can invert its match.
+In this case, we use the *"!~"* operator to represent “does not match”.

 ```bash
 # Here we simply look for the inverse of the previous search.